 - Single-Arm Bent Over Row: This is also a great movement to target the lats to help stabilize your pelvis.
 It uses the same resistance band as above.
 If you need more support for your lower back, try this single arm supported row.

-Moves to Avoid
+Movements to Avoid to Avoid

-- Lunges or step-ups: Single-leg lower body moves like lunges of any kind or step-ups/downs place your pevis in a less stable position.
+- Lunges or step-ups: Single-leg lower body moves like lunges of any kind or step-ups/downs place your pelvis in a less stable position.
 In general, you want to keep your weight evenly distributed over two feet (think squats, deadlifts, floor bridges, etc).

 - Impact: Impact moves like running, jumping, or other ballistic moves will likely aggravate pain given the hypermobility in your pelvis.
 Your body will likely tell you these moves are not appropriate.